 - Read the House Democrats’ blog, The Advance

 Please stay in touch.

 Rep. Timm Ormsby was born and raised in the heart of Spokane.
 Like his 3rd-district constituents, Timm knows first-hand the value of hard work and the challenges facing working families.
 He is a cement mason by trade, and has been a member of the Operative Plasterers and Cement Masons International Association Local 72 since 1990.
 He is also a past president of Local 72, and has been the business representative for the Northeastern Washington – Northern Idaho Building & Construction Trades Council since 2000.

-In Olympia, Timm serves as vice chair of the House Appropriations Committee – the panel charged with writing the House version of the state’s biennial operating budget.
+In Olympia, Timm serves as chair of the House Appropriations Committee – the panel charged with writing the House version of the state’s biennial operating budget.
 He’s also a member of the House Labor and Workforce Development Committee.